jhuapl-boss/boss-manage/docs/UpdatingProduction.md

 select 0
 keys WRITE-CUBOID*
 ```
-If no keys come back it is OK to delete the cache.
+**Only peform this step if the redis update did not work** If no keys come back it is OK to delete the cache.
 If keys exist, keep checking, the keys
 should all disappear eventually.
 Then delete and create the redis clusters
 ```shell
 $ ./cloudformation.py delete production.boss --scenario production redis